Foreign fighters in the Iraqi conflict: Other

-New York Times suggested the influx of foreign Islamist fighters could make Syria a new haven for such fighters akin to Afghanistan, Pakistan and Yemen.
-The Norwegian Defence Research Establishment's Thomas Hegghammer estimated in November 2013 that between 1,132 and 1,707 Europeans from 12 such countries had gone to Syria to fight, with a majority from France (200–400), the United Kingdom (200–300) and Belgium (100–300).
-However, an Islamic State deserter alleged that foreign recruits were treated with less respect than Arabic-speaking Muslims by Islamic State commanders and were placed in suicide units if they lacked otherwise useful skills.
-In order to gain respect, foreign fighters may engage in far more violent actions than local fighters.
-Most local fighters are unwilling to terrorize their own relatives or neighbors and thus foreign fighters are deployed to violently control the locals.

-Turkey was said to be concerned about the presence of radical jihadists on their border with Syria.
-The Carnegie Middle East Center noted the "unprecedented" speed at which the numbers of fighters have mobilised in comparison to earlier modern conflicts in the Islamic world.
+Analysis

 Shahriman Lockman of the Malaysia-based Institute of Strategic & International Studies said of the return of fighters: "It is worrisome, yes.
 If they wanted a safe haven for their training and operations, they could easily go to the numerous failed states in Africa.
 But they chose to operate from Malaysia, where the risk of being under surveillance is much higher."

 In his 28 May 2017 Face the Nation interview, US Secretary of Defense James Mattis announced a shift from "attrition" to "annihilation" tactics in the fight against the Islamic State; according to Mattis, the intention is "that the foreign fighters do not survive the fight to return home to North Africa, to Europe, to America, to Asia, to Africa."

-Blowback

-Amidst concern of blowback, the first reported case of a former fighter in the conflict to attack those outside Syria occurred in May 2014 at the Jewish Museum of Belgium shooting.
-Though unconfirmed, the Islamic State reportedly claimed responsibility for the 2014 shootings at Parliament Hill, Ottawa.